“Probe every aspect of what ‘being a successful musician’ means to you.”

-This post takes a reverse approach: I highlight 12 unwise moves that are common among young performers and counter them with thoughts for building flourishing careers.
+This post takes a reverse approach: I highlight 12 unwise moves that are common among inexperienced performers, and then I counter them with thoughts for building flourishing careers.

 I hope it will inspire you to enthusiastically pursue your musical dreams.

 1. Don’t perform unless you can present complete concerts

-Almost any developing musician can prepare a piece or two for a public show, and they can partner with peers to put on full-length events.
+Almost all developing musicians can prepare a piece or two for a public show, and they can partner with peers to put on full-length events.
 By doing many such succinct performances, students build up their performance skills and fan bases.
-Student musicians who avoid public appearances are less likely to grow into compelling performing artists.
+Those who avoid public appearances are less likely to grow into compelling artists and capable professionals.